 Popular parks where lions are normally absent and you can hike include Hell’s Gate and Lake Bogoria.
 Parks inhabited by lions, but in which you can generally hike, include Aberdare and Mount Kenya.

 Kenya produces some of the world’s top long-distance runners, and jogging and running are popular.
 If you’re a marathon runner, there are several events to tie your trip in with, which usually offer fun runs and half-marathons too.
-The Safaricom marathon (wsafaricom.co.ke/safaricommarathon) is the best known, on account of its location, in the prestigious Lewa conservancy north of Mount Kenya, and altitude (an average of more than 1600m), both of which make for a tough and exciting race.
+The Safaricom marathon is the best known, on account of its location, in the prestigious Lewa Wildlife Conservancy north of Mount Kenya, and altitude (an average of more than 1600m), both of which make for a tough and exciting race.
 Marshals ensure your safety in the wildlife areas, but you’ll be running on dirt tracks through the bush.
 It usually takes place in June.
-The Nairobi marathon (wnairobimarathon.com) takes place in October, running on roads.
-The Mombasa marathon takes place in August.
+The Standard Chartered Nairobi Marathon takes place in October, starts and finishes at Nyayo National Stadium, and runs on roads in a circuit around the city.

 Apart from Mount Kenya, there are climbing opportunities of all grades in the Aberdare, Cherangani and Mathews ranges, in Hell’s Gate National Park and on the Rift Valley volcanoes, including Longonot and Suswa.
-If you intend to do any serious climbing in the country, you should make contact with the Mountain Club of Kenya (wmck.or.ke; clubhouse at Wilson Airport; $30 joining fee, plus $30 annual membership).
-They’re a good source of advice and contacts.
-Don’t expect them to answer detailed route questions, however; leave that until you arrive.
-Safari companies in Nairobi offer everything from a simple hike to technical ascents of Mount Kenya.
+If you intend to do any serious climbing in the country, you should make contact with the Mountain Club of Kenya,which has its clubhouse at the Nairobi Sailing and Sub Aqua Club, behind Langata Shopping Centre, Langata Road, near Wilson Airport.
+A good source of advice and contacts, they usually hold club meetings on the second and last Tuesdays of each month.
+Safari companies in Nairobi offer everything from simple hikes to technical ascents of Mount Kenya.

 Cycling is more popular in Kenya than you might expect, given the often steep terrain, and you will even see hardy road riders and mountain bikers – both locals and expats – braving the traffic-clogged streets of Nairobi.
 But the real joy of cycling in Kenya is out in the bush, on quiet roads in the Rift Valley or Laikipia, or on the coast.
 Hell’s Gate National Park is a popular place to cycle with the wildlife.
-A number of companies offer tours ($300–500 per day) and you can usually rent bikes at several places on the coast, notably in Diani Beach, Malindi and Watamu; some visitors even bring their own.
+One or two companies sometimes offer tours and you can usually rent bikes at several places on the coast, notably in Diani Beach, Malindi and Watamu; some visitors even bring their own.

 Kenya’s big attractions for cavers are its unusual lava tube caves, created when molten lava flowing downhill solidified on the surface while still flowing beneath.
 Holes in the surface layer allowed air to enter behind the lava flow, forming the caves.
 Lava tubes in Kenya include the Suswa caves near Narok, and Leviathan cave in the Chyulu Hills, one of the world’s biggest lava tube systems, with more than 11km of underground passages.
-For more information, contact one of the lodges in the Chyulu area.
+For more information, contact the Cave Exploration Group of East Africa (CEGEA) or one of the lodges in the Chyulu area.

-There are good opportunities for horseriding in the Central Highlands and Laikipia, and there’s an active equestrian community in Nairobi and scattered throughout the country.
-Bush & Beyond, Safaris Unlimited and Safari & Conservation Company offer riding safaris in the Amboseli area, the Chyulu Hills and the Mara, and Offbeat Safaris (woffbeatsafaris.com) do horseback safaris in the Mara.
-The African Horse Safari Association (wafricanhorse.com) is a useful resource.
-Camel safaris are popular too, though the best operators to contact tend to change from year to year.
+There are good opportunities for horseriding in the Central Highlands and Laikipia, and active equestrian communities in Nairobi and scattered throughout the country.
+Bush & Beyond, Safaris Unlimited and Safari & Conservation Company offer riding safaris in the Amboseli area, the Chyulu Hills and the Mara conservancies, and Offbeat Safaris do horseback safaris on the Mara conservancies and on their Deloraine ranch in the Rift Valley.
+The African Horse Safari Association is a useful resource.
+Camel safaris are popular too.

 Some of the highlands’ streams are still stocked with trout, imported early in the twentieth century by British settlers.
-A few local fishing associations are still active.
-The Fisheries Department, next to the National Museum in Nairobi (t+254 (0)20 3742320), can supply more details and permits.
-For lake fishing, it’s possible to rent rods and boats at lakes Baringo, Naivasha and Turkana (Loiyangalani), and there are luxury fishing lodges on Rusinga, Mfangano and Takawiri islands on Lake Victoria.
+A few local fishing associations are still active, including the Kenya Fly Fishers Club.
+The most logical place for visitors to Kenya to try their hand is in the foothills of Mount Kenya where several lodges offer fly-fishing; so too do those on the Laikipia plateau.
+For lake fishing, it’s possible to rent rods and boats at lakes Baringo, Naivasha and Turkana (Loiyangalani), and there are luxury fishing lodges on Rusinga and Mfangano islands on Lake Victoria.

 Diving and snorkelling